erebus-attack/Bitcoin-Emulator/README.md

 - `victim_as_path`: List of AS paths from the victim to all prefixes on the internet (`prefix_1 AS1 AS2`).

 ## Running the emulator
-First, set the necessary configuration details defined in `cfg.py` and ensure the files are present in the correct locations.
+First, set the necessary configuration details defined in `cfg.py`.

+Second, ensure that the `data` directory is extracted and placed in the project root, and all the files described above are correctly referenced in `cfg.py`.

 We use the python virtual environment to manage dependencies.
 ```sh